Aquinnos/ravenshoot/README.md

 # Raven Shoot

 Raven Shoot is a web-based game built with HTML, CSS, JavaScript, and Firebase.
-This project uses Vite for building and bundling the assets.
+This is my first project using Vite for building and bundling the assets.

 ## Getting Started